Every side hustle starts with an idea!

 From my very first author royalty check in 2012, I keep learning more about self-publishing and am hopefully getting better every time I put pen to paper … or fingers to keyboard.

-They charge a nominal monthly fee (save 30% w/ promo code FLEXLIFE) to access their listings, but you’ll easily earn it back and then some with one job.
+They charge a nominal monthly fee to access their listings, but you’ll easily earn it back (and then some!) with one job.
+Save 30% w/ promo code FLEXLIFE.

-You may need a graduate degree for this one, but it can be a fun way to share your knowledge with the next generation of students and earn some good money on the side — especially if you can teach online or with pre-recorded lectures.
+You may need a graduate degree for this one, but it can be a fun way to share your knowledge with the next generation of students and earn some good money on the side.

 Do you like to read?
 If you have an eye for detail you can set up shop on Upwork as a proofreader and bid on jobs large and small.